department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/README.md

-# Project outline: Add payment and debt info to the My VA dashboard
+# Feature: Payment and debt info on the My VA dashboard

-Last updated May 24, 2022
+Last updated June 16, 2022

 ### Communications